discreetlogcontracts/dlcspecs/oracle-uri-proposal.md

 Each following segment, should narrow the event id until it focuses on a particular event in space and time.
 Oracles are free to define the structure for this themselves with the following considerations:

-1. The path should follow the strucuture defined by the event type if it specifies one.
+1. The event type of the event may require the path has a certain structure.
-2. Rules and conventions may be attached to namespaces formally or informally and oracles should try and follow them.
+2. Rules and conventions may be attached to namespaces and in general oracles should try and follow them.

 ### Announcement

 Oracles must announce their intention to attest to the outcome of an event ahead of time.
 This is done by signing a message which includes the event id.
-Usually involve commiting to some auxialliary cryptographic data which allows the clients to _anticipate_ the final signature for any message.
+Additionally it usually involves commiting to some auxialliary cryptographic data (e.g. nonces) which allows the clients to _anticipate_ the final signature for any message.
 The announcement signature is made by suffixing the event id with `!` and appending the cryptographic data.

 _how to encode the data is left for a future revision_